 Making an improper turn in Nevada is a misdemeanor with a typical fine of around $395 and four (4) driver's license demerit points in Nevada.
 But it may be possible to get the charge dismissed or lessened to a non-moving violation.

-People who ignore their citation for turning from the wrong lane risk getting a Nevada bench warrant for their arrest.
+People who continually ignore their citation for turning from the wrong lane risk getting a Nevada bench warrant for their arrest.
 Prosecutors are usually willing to agree to a favorable resolution as long as the defendant (or his/her attorney) appears in court and takes the charge seriously.

 In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about making improper right or left turns in Clark County and throughout Nevada.
 We discuss defenses, sentences, demerit points, record seals, and more.
 Click on a topic below to jump directly to that section: